 Children learn insecurity.
 They are not born thinking that they are inferior to someone else.
 Instead, they learn this through the reactions of others.
 Through their family and peers, they learn if they are likeable, loveable, attractive, intelligent, funny, engaging, interesting, and so forth.
-But when it comes to insecurity, the mistake that many of us make is in thinking that since others caused these insecurities, it is others who should fix it for us.
+But when it comes to insecurity, the mistake that many of us make is in thinking that others can fix it for us.

 Those who feel they are “not enough” look toward their relationships with others to heal the insecurities of the past, but that never works.
 Insecurities need to be fixed from within.